gameblabla/CSE2/README.md

 ## Running

-In order to run Cave Story Engine 2, you have to get the "data" folder from a vanilla copy of Cave Story.
+In order to run CSE2, you have to get the "data" folder from a vanilla copy of Cave Story.
 Just copy and paste it into the same folder as the executable.

 ## Licensing